A Tech Entrepreneur’s Guide to Early Product Development

 Customer driven product development

-Successful companies do not build products for themselves, they build products for their customers.
-Any IT startup that doesn’t bring customers into the product development process early and often is making a strategic, likely fatal, mistake.
+Successful companies build products for their customers, not for themselves.
+An IT startup that doesn’t bring customers into the product development process early and often is making a strategic, likely fatal, mistake.

 Key Roles: Product Owner and Product Manager – A Compass and a Map